-In November 2017 a new Program Plan (baseline) was established.
-Without adjustment for contingency, the Revenue Service Date (RSD), the date on which the project is deemed completed, is forecast as December 2021.
-With contingency to account for potential risk to the project, the RSD is anticipated as April 2022.
-Due to FTA contingency requirements, a Full Funding Grant Agreement (FFGA) RSD will also be tracked, which is forecast as August 2022.
+The current Master Program Schedule (MPS) reflects a Revenue Service Date (RSD) of December 2021, without adjustment for contingency.
+This is consistent with the revised baseline established in November 2017.
+With the addition of approximately five months of contingency to account for potential risk to the project, the RSD is anticipated as April 2022.
+Due to FTA contingency requirements, an FFGA RSD will also be tracked.
+This date is forecast as August 22, 2022 and represents the final milestone in the Program Plan.